erkac/f5-bigip-letsencrypt/README.md

 Please make sure that the relevant scripts have the `+x` flag enabled.

-Now you should be able to start it and see if it works correctly.
+Now, you should be able to run `dehydrated` and to see if it works correctly.
 ```bash
 cd /shared/letsencrypt
 ./dehydrated -c
 ```

-I've saw on a few systems that the `curl` refuse to connect:
+On a few systems, I noticed that the `curl` refused to connect:
 ```
 [root@bigipA:Active:Standalone] letsencrypt # ./dehydrated -c
 # INFO: Using main config file /shared/letsencrypt/config